-Having gone through two summers in 2018 and 2019 with minimal Beijing pollution on most days, it was almost easy to forget that on some days Beijing is one of the world’s more polluted cities.
+Having gone through the past few summers with minimal Beijing pollution on most days, it was almost easy to forget that on some days Beijing is one of the world’s more polluted cities.

 Sure, there were days when the AQI would creep over the normal line and into orange.

 But, there were more blue skies than not in Beijing in the summer of 2020.

 Though, as winter rolls around and the fierce colds of the Beijing winter start to blow in, Beijingers and people all over Northern China turn to coals for heating – one of the reported reasons for pollution being such an issue in the North of China.

 It is still one of China’s most high profile environmental problems.

 The government are doing a lot to tackle it, particularly in Beijing.
 But like any problem, it takes a while to solve and the Beijing smog is not something that is going to disappear entirely over night.

 However, you can see in the chart below how things have been improving over the past 10 years.

 But, when the days come and the reality of Beijing smog settles in like a yellow cloud of dirt over Beijing city (or rather, literally exactly like that), just how do you cope with life in Beijing as an expat, battling the Beijing air pollution?